dancheff/TS3Server/README.md

 **What this script does:**

-*Creates a new user to run the TeamSpeak 3 Server*
+✔ Creates a new user to run the TeamSpeak 3 Server

-*Downloads and installs the server*
+✔ Downloads and installs the server

-*Creates a systemd service*
+✔ Creates a systemd service

-*Starts the server
+✔ Starts the server

 **How to use:**